AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 Follow these steps to add a custom domain name from the **Domain Settings** page.
 These steps are based on Fastly.
 If you use a different CDN, you must configure your domain with the CDN you have chosen to use.

-1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.
+1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization.

+1. On the **[My Programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md#my-programs)** screen, select the program.

 1. Navigate to the **Environments** screen from the **Overview** page.